craigmacartney/Wave-U-Net-For-Speech-Enhancement/README.md

 # Speech Enhancement with the Wave-U-Net

 This repo is for personal research into existing wavenet architectures for audio denoising.
+The model by itself has not been modified, however, provisions were made to allow data loading to be easier (*without XML files).
+The model was trained for 84 epochs.
+Pretrained weights are available on request.

 The [Wave-U-Net applied to speech enhancement](http://arxiv.org/abs/1811.11307) [1], an adaptation of the [original implementation](https://github.com/f90/Wave-U-Net) for music source separation by [Stoller et al](https://arxiv.org/abs/1806.03185) [2].